openzipkin/zipkin/build-bin/README.md

 This is a Maven+Docker project, which uses standard conventions for test and deploy with some exceptions.

-* [test] runs Maven tests, and builds and tests zipkin and zipkin-slim Docker images.
-  * it also tests [zipkin-ui](../docker/test-images) as that re-uses the zipkin-lens build
-  * [../docker/test-images] are tested in parallel in GitHub actions
+Besides production Docker images, this project includes [../docker/test-images].
-  * [docker_push] still pushes test-images, but only to ghcr.io
+* [docker_push] pushes test-images, but only to ghcr.io

-* [javadoc_to_gh_pages] pushes Javadoc to the gh-pages branch on N.M.L branch
+[../zipkin-lens] is a node.js project, which has some additional concerns
-* [maybe_install_npm] is used to build [../zipkin-lens] on an unsupported node.js architecture.
+* [maybe_install_npm] is used to build on an unsupported node.js architecture.
 * [maven_go_offline] additionally seeds the NPM cache

+On test:
+* [test], used by [../.github/workflows/test.yml] runs Maven unit and integration tests.
+* [../.github/workflows/readme_test.yml] tests build commands in [../zipkin-server] and [../docker]
+* zipkin, zipkin-lens and zipkin-slim Docker builds use `RELEASE_FROM_MAVEN_BUILD=true`
+* this avoids invoking Maven builds from within Docker, which are costly and fragile

+On deploy:
+* [javadoc_to_gh_pages] pushes Javadoc to the gh-pages branch on N.M.L branch, but not master.

 [//]: # (Below here should be standard for all projects)